7,900,000+

 Where is this data from?

-The data displayed on this site are from annual state submissions that occur each year by October 1 for state Eligible Training Provider (ETP) Performance Reports (form ETA-9171).
+Data on this website reflect training programs approved to be on states' ETP list as of June 30, 2024, covering the period from July 1, 2020, through June 30, 2024.
+The data displayed on this site are from annual state submissions that occur each year for state Eligible Training Provider (ETP) Performance Reports (form ETA-9171).
 These reports contain the performance information for all individuals served by the program of study, in addition to the performance information on the Workforce Innovation and Opportunity Act (WIOA) participants served by the program of study.
 WIOA [section 116(d)(4)] requires that state reports contain four years of data.
-This means that state submissions of the Program Year (PY) 2022 data contains four years of data (PY 2019, PY 2020, PY 2021, and PY 2022).
-In these reports, states submit aggregate numbers for each program of study on the state ETP list.
 After receiving the reports, ETA conducts calculations to estimate the various indicators displayed on the site and applies suppression rules to the data before publishing.

 For additional information about Eligible Training Provider reporting, please see: